Smiling young girl with blonde hair in a braid, wearing a yellow dress, holding up a gray rabbit outdoors in a sunlit green park.

 Nothing says 'Easter' like a good old-fashioned egg hunt.
 And this year, as ever, our corner of Scotland is hosting plenty of events where you can forage for the things.

 Take the Easter Egg Trail at Hill of Tarvit, for one.
 Hosted by the National Trust for Scotland, this family-friendly scavenger hunt will take place among the mansion's gorgeous sculptured grounds.
 Kids and their caregivers can have fun collecting clues, solving puzzles and spending a happy day outdoors.
-The event runs from 10 am to 4 pm and costs £5 per child (adults go free).
+The event runs from 10 am to 3 pm and costs £5 per child (adults go free, remember to book your free adult ticket).

 Once you've had your fill of the hunt, why not fill up on the real thing?
-Stay with us at Forbes of Kingennie and you can wake up to a hot, tasty, traditional Scottish breakfast.
+Stay with us at Forbes of Kingennie, and you'll be treated to to a hot, tasty, traditional Scottish breakfast in The Scullery.
 And we mean the big yin – haggis, bacon, beans, sausages, a tattie scone and a poached or fried egg.
 Delicious.

 A breathtaking sunset over the Scottish countryside, with rolling green hills, a stone wall in the foreground, and calm waters reflecting the warm hues of the setting sun